 We usually limit the events to 100 drivers, but depending on the venue, this could vary somewhat.
 Events fill up fast (and often sell out), so if you want to join us, don’t wait too long to register.
 Registration for the next event opens at noon on the Monday after the current event.

-Regular season event cost is $50 per driver and an optional sandwich lunch is offered for an additional $5.
-Drinks are free to all participants.
-The TDS event price is higher and includes the catered BBQ lunch as a thanks for your continued support of our program.
+Regular season event cost is $55 per driver and an optional sandwich lunch is offered for an additional $8/$11.
+Water and soft drinks are free to all participants.
+The TDS event price is higher and includes a catered BBQ lunch as a thanks for your continued support of our program.